 When the sponge was cool I brushed it all over with 2 tbsp jam.
 I used strawberry as I had some in the fridge, but of course cherry would be ideal.

-I rolled out 1kg of white ready to roll icing.
+Then I rolled out the white ready to roll icing.

 I covered the sponge with the white icing, trimmed the edges, then cut the traybake into squares – 4 by 6.

-I thought the traybake looked so pretty!
+I thought the Cherry Traybake looked so pretty!
 The cherry design from the plunger looked so fun and colourful.
 The sponge was delicious too, it was really light and perfectly punctuated by the sweet cherries throughout.

 Products from Amazon.co.uk